Day-by-Day Expectations After a Tooth Extraction (Timeline)

 It is important not to disturb your extraction site for the first 24 hours and to get plenty of rest.
 Try to elevate your head as much as possible.

 Generally, in about two weeks, the extraction site is fully healed.
-You will still need to brush the area carefully, so you don’t disrupt the newly formed tissue.
+Continue to brush the area carefully, so you don’t disrupt the newly formed tissue.

 Your dentist will meet with you to discuss dental implants or methods for filling the gap left by the removal of the tooth.